-IMPORTANT: Fire sprinkler heads must be located at an appropriate distance from the heater to avoid an inadvertent discharge.
-This distance may exceed the published clearance to combustibles.
+IMPORTANT: Fire sprinkler heads must be located at an appropriate distance from the heater.
+This distance may exceed the published clearances to combustibles as posted on the heater.
 Certain applications may require the use of high temperature sprinkler heads or the relocation of the heaters.